theoutfield/sc_sncn_motorcontrol/module_profiles/doc/index.rst

     :depth: 3

 This module contains utilities to generate Torque/Velocity/Position ramps to smooth the variation rate of their corresponding reference signals, and to ensure a smooth transition between set points on a control loop.
-In some cases, where 2 set points are not close enough, it is mandatory the use a profiled reference signal to avoid mechanical stresses.
+In some cases, where two set points are not close enough, it is mandatory to use a profiled reference signal to avoid mechanical stresses.

 .. cssclass:: github